 Immigration attorney, Andres Mejer, talks about the corona virus (COVID-19) and how it is impacting society as a whole.
 He also discusses how it might impact his clients or those who would like to hire him.

-Andres Mejer Corona virus.
+Andres Mejer Coronavirus.
 It’s a little hard to think about.
 It’s hard to feel the individual risk when, you know, many people aren’t going to get sick.
 And it’s really hard to act based on a potential problem.
-This isn’t an immigration issue per say.
+This isn’t an immigration issue per se.
 But today we’re making an exception because we’re called to act.
-It will take each and every one of us to come together to protect our neighbors and our families.
+It will take every one of us to come together to protect our neighbors and our families.
 It’s a personal issue to most of us have older parents who are very much at risk of hospitalization or death.
-So we wanted to share these two points to help you think about the Corona virus and what to do about it.
+So we wanted to share these two points to help you think about the Coronavirus and what to do about it.

 Andres Mejer Afterwards, we’ll tell you what you can do and what we under this measure law are doing to respond to this issue that crosses borders, crosses races.
 It’s not about it crosses economics.
 It’s not about are you Asselin or are you not?
 Are you Hispanic or are you Caucasian?
 None of it matters.
 It affects everyone equally.
 So it’s not obvious that it’s true.

-Andres Mejer So as a 40 year old, as a 40 something year old, I might hear this or hear that the vast majority of people who die are older than me and I could feel safe.
+Andres Mejer So as a 40-year-old, as a 40 something-year-old, I might hear this or hear that the vast majority of people who die are older than me and I could feel safe.
 The thing is, nothing I ever do in daily life has a point.
 4 percent death rate is suddenly normal.
 Life becomes point, 4 percent fatal or more for someone over 60.
 And we don’t change our behavior.
 It’s a mistake driving the car.
-Death rate is way lower.
+The death rate is way lower.
 Getting on an airplane way lower.
 Struck by lightning even lower.
 You know, things that people worry about getting shot on the street.
 The death rates are all lower than that.

 Andres Mejer So let me give you an example.
-In Italy, the Corona virus deaths of Drewett seven times per week every week with seven times more in the week before.
-So let’s look at what this means in that hypothetical region with only with one hundred.
+In Italy, the Coronavirus deaths of Drewett seven times per week every week with seven times more in the week before.
+So let’s look at what this means in that hypothetical region with only one hundred.
 ICU beds with ventilators now, by the way.
-103 beds is a lot because in the United States of America, you know, most hospitals work at or close capacity.
-It’s a for profit organization.
+103 beds are a lot because in the United States of America, you know, most hospitals work at or close capacity.
+It’s a for-profit organization.
 They don’t make money in having a bed that’s not filled.
-They rent or they pay it.
+They rent or pay for it.
 They pay rent or that, you know, overhead.
 They buy equipment.
 They want equipment that’s being used.
 I don’t want equipment that’s sitting on a shelf.
 So the majority of beds, it is about 140000 in the US today.
-The majority, those are presently being used.
+The majority, are presently being used.
 But let’s put that aside for a moment.
-Let’s assume in a hypothetical area, there is a hospital with 100 free beds, none of the being used.
+Let’s assume in a hypothetical area, there is a hospital with 100 free beds, none of them being used.